A2uma0/Keep-Token-On/README.md

 ## Modify

-If you want to change the Status for example you can do that in the code, I left some examples as well.
+If you want to change the Status for example, you can do that in the code.
+I left some examples as well.

 **If you find any bugs please let me now by opening a Issue!**